About OS-College

 Office suites

-• Microsoft Office (Windows, Mac OS, and Online)
+Microsoft Office (Windows, Mac OS, Online, and mobile)

 Office suites are used by everyone - business professionals, students, members of volunteer organizations.
-People write letters, organize information in spreadsheets, and use slides to augment presentations.
+People write letters, organize information in spreadsheets, and use slides to augment presentations with them.
 Microsoft Office is the most popular, and it is the standard other office suites compare themselves to.
 This is why OS-College has tutorials about the different versions it comes in.

 Alternatives to Microsoft Office applications are Google's office applications.
-They are the number 1 competitors to their Office counterparts, and they can be accessed through all the major Web browsers.
+They are the No. 1 competitors to their Office counterparts, and they can be accessed through all the major Web browsers on any operating system.

 Photo and video editors

 Most people have smartphones that can shoot photos and videos.
-Therefore, there are many applications that can edit photos and videos.
-The ones OS-College covers in videos, Web pages, and blog articles are open-source and work equally well on Windows, Mac OS, and Linux operating systems.
+There are many applications that can edit photos and videos.
+The ones OS-College covers in its tutorials are open-source and work equally well on Windows, Mac OS, and Linux operating systems.

 Gimp, an application that is similar to Adobe Photoshop (though with less features), edits photos and can create raster graphics.
-It is found in most Linux operating system's repository, and the latest version is available as a direct download or in the Windows 10 and 11 stores.
+It is found in most Linux operating systems' repositories, and the latest version is available as a direct download or in the Windows 10 and 11 stores.
 There are versions for Intel and silicon Macs.

 OBS Studio and OpenShot are video editors that are both robust and easy-to-use.
-OBS can record screens and sounds coming from the computer.
-OpenShot is a general video editor with a simple interface.
+OBS can record videos and sound coming from the computer.
+OpenShot is a general video editor with a simple interface, similar to iMovie.

 Other applications